Unalok Hose Type 333

 Perfect for field repairs, minimizing downtime.
 Easy to install for a variety of applications and service conditions.
 Available in Tan, Black or Red Pure Gum.

-Unalok Hose is available in many different tube elastomers to handle your most demanding applications including:
+Unalok Hose is available in many different tube elastomers to handle your most demanding and highly abrasive applications including:

-Slurries, Sand (quartz), Sand (foundry), Salt, Polishing agents, Phosphates, Oxides, Ore, Industrial Waste, Glass (crushed), Feldspar, Dolomite, Coal, Ceramics, Cement, Bauxite, Metal Powder, Tailings, Wood Chips, Tungsten, Uranium, Zinc, Ash, Nitrates
+Slurries, Quartz Sand, Foundry Sand, Salt, Crushed Rock, Polishing Agents, Phosphates, Oxides, Ore, Industrial Waste, Glass (crushed), Feldspar, Dolomite, Coal, Ceramics, Cement, Bauxite, Metal Powder, Tailings, Wood Chips, Tungsten, Uranium, Zinc, Ash, Nitrates

 It can be used for vibration absorption, field transfer, cargo loading, tank transfer, or slurry transport.